 Do you have a child with an introverted temperament?
 Introverted children, that’s about one-third to one-half of the population, recharge their energy from time spent alone.
 (As opposed to time spent with other people.)

 You can take an assessment if you’re not sure if your kids are introverts.
 Or read this article about the difference between shy and introverted.

 I have two introverts.
 And I’m an introvert myself, although I’m likely closer to ambivert.

-So, yes, I’d rather sit home and read than go to a party, or anything else social.
-Not that I can’t be social — I’m friendly and outgoing with other people.
-It just exhausts me.
+So like my kids, I’d rather sit home and read than go to a party, or anything else social.
+Not that I can’t be social — I’m friendly and outgoing with other people — it just exhausts me.

 When I read Susan Cain’s book, Quiet: The Power of Introverts in a World That Can’t Stop Talking, I found it no surprise that introverts are more sensitive (reactive) to their environments: sound, smells, temperature, and so forth.
 Introverts even sweat more!

 Highly reactive temperaments make introverts “quickly overwhelmed by childhood adversity, but also able to benefit from a nurturing environment more than other children.”
 Cain explains that both positive and negative experiences affect introverted children more intensely than extroverts.

 Watching my introverted daughters grow up helped me understand this sensitive temperament even more than watching myself.
 Screen brightness is always turned low.
 Ear buds are always at their quietest.
 After school time in a quiet room is necessary.
 Highly reactive?
 I think so.

 New situations, places, and people cause our introverted children anxiety and worry because they don’t know what to expect and feel overwhelmed.
 Does this sound familiar?
 It sure is for my kids.
 We talk through what to expect whenever possible.
 What do I do when it’s not possible?